 The annual artisan market held the third Saturday in August, helps our church raise funds for local, state, and international church mission projects through the rental of booth space to our vendors, admission is free!

-FPC work camp team travels to Henderson Reserve in Frakes, KY to assist with home repair and building projects.
+The FPC work camp team will travel to Henderson Settlement in Frakes, KY to assist with home repair and building projects.

 Last Bell is committed to serving orphaned youth and orphan-parented families in Ukraine, as well as neighbors impacted by war.
 We’re meeting the material needs of our youth and families, reaching out to refugees in our city, and supporting our own community members who’ve evacuated.